FryerTuck/anon/README.md

 ### The easy way
 1. copy this link: `https://github.com/FryerTuck/anon#manual-installation`
-2. contact your hosting provider and ask them to install it for you
+2. contact your hosting provider and ask them to install it for you, send them the copied link
-3. they will need the link you've copied above, it looks like [this](https://github.com/FryerTuck/anon#manual-installation)

 <br>